ashlin4010/QDM-9-CRT/README.md

 # QDM-9-CRT NANO Driver #

-This repository contains the PCB and software to build a simple TTL video driver using an Arduino Nano It also has a Gamepad plug.
+This repository contains the PCB and software to build a simple TTL video driver using an Arduino Nano.

+It also has a Gamepad plug.

 ![CRT](docs/crt+case.jpg "CRT")